Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 5700 XT should be 696% faster than the GeForce 8800 GT 512MB overall, due to its greater data rate. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 5700 XT will be 696% faster than the GeForce 8800 GT 512MB in general, because of its higher data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison